-Attendees-at-AI-and-Ethics-blurred2.jpg)

 Compensation

 A small stipend is available for members of an FLC who participate in a majority of FLC activities.
-Each FLC facilitator will be provided a baseline stipend of $2,000, distributed upon submission of the final brief report.
+Each FLC facilitator will be provided a baseline stipend of $1,000 for a one semester FLC, distributed upon submission of the final brief report.
+Participants will receive $250 for one semester.

 Application